Thought Leadership Studio Blog Posts:

 - Orchestrate Your Campaign at Scale.

 1. Take the Audience's Point of View.For many, the starting point of Strategic Thought Leadership is a shift in perspective from how to sell them to how to serve them.
-This is the outside-in perspective, as contrasted to the more typical, Big Data top down perspective of seeing prospects as data to target.
-As displayed on this Chart of how to Shift the Focus from Data Targeting to Audience Listening, we are:
+This is the outside-in perspective, as contrasted to the more typical, Big Data top down perspective of seeing prospects as numbers to target.
+As per this Chart of how to Shift the Focus from Data Targeting to Audience Listening, we are:

-As a whole, taking the customers point of view makes it respect-based marketing.
+Taking the customers point of view also makes it respect-based marketing.